 Even with substantial combined tax credits, Studebaker-Packard lost $26 million for 1954.
 Nance and Hoffman initiated a painful cost-cutting program, which included the termination of Raymond Loewy’s consulting agreement and the hiring of Lincoln-Mercury designer Bill Schmidt as VP of styling and Ford designer Duncan McRae as Studebaker chief-stylist.
 Nance and Hoffman also negotiated a new UAW contract, the bitter negotiations for which led to Studebaker’s first really protracted strike.
 All these moves failed to stem Studebaker-Packard’s losses, which totaled $29.7 million for 1955.

 Nance had high hopes for an all-new body planned for the 1957 model year, which was to be shared by both Studebakers and Packards.
 Unfortunately, the company didn’t have the $50 million needed for tooling and the corporation’s principal backers refused to extend the necessary credit.
-Two different management-consulting firms looked at the Studebaker-Packard’s financial situation and recommended liquidation.
+Two different management consulting firms looked at the Studebaker-Packard’s financial situation and recommended liquidation.

 Increasingly desperate, Nance turned to the aviation company Curtiss-Wright, which was then earning formidable profits from its defense contracts.
 Curtiss-Wright chairman Roy Hurley (a former Ford manufacturing executive) was not interested in a merger, but floated the idea of a management agreement.
-Hurley offered Studebaker-Packard $10 million for the last of Studebaker’s defense contracts and $25 million for a prepaid rental of company facilities in Michigan and Indiana as well as a three-year agreement for him to manage Studebaker-Packard’s business.
+Hurley offered Studebaker-Packard $10 million for Studebaker’s remaining defense contracts and $25 million for a prepaid rental of company facilities in Michigan and Indiana as well as a three-year agreement for him to manage Studebaker-Packard’s business.
 In exchange, Curtiss-Wright would receive options to purchase 45% of Studebaker-Packard’s stock for around $40 million less than market value.

 It was not a particularly attractive deal for Studebaker-Packard, but Nance had no choice.
 The company’s 1956 losses ultimately totaled $102.3 million and it was losing 40 to 50 dealer franchises a month.
 With Hurley’s help, Nance had to tap the last $15.3 million of Packard’s revolving credit lines just to keep the doors open during the negotiations.
 The Studebaker-Packard board signed the deal in July 1956.

 Nance resigned as soon as the deal was signed, joining Ford Motor Company that fall; Paul Hoffman also departed.
-Hurley named chief engineer Harold Churchill as president, with Eugene Hardig taking Churchill’s place as engineering chief.
+Hurley named chief engineer Harold Churchill as president with Eugene Hardig taking Churchill’s place as engineering chief.